KSTS: Early years

 On March 29, 1978, the Federal Communications Commission (FCC) granted National Group Television a construction permit to build a new television station on channel 48 in San Jose.
 The permit took the call letters KQWT before becoming KSTS on January 2, 1979.
+John Douglas, the principal owner of National Group Television, attempted for more than a year to secure network affiliation for channel 48, but neither CBS nor NBC wanted to cannibalize their San Francisco affiliates.
 The station first signed on the air on May 31, 1981, as an independent station.
-It was owned by National Group Television, which was headed by John Douglas.
 The station's commercial programming included business programs, including a local program called Business Today, as well as old off-network shows.
+More daytime hours were filled by the then-new Financial News Network after it launched in November 1981.

-At night, the station originally carried subscription television programming supplied by Satellite Television & Associated Resources (STAR TV) of Santa Monica; STAR had acquired the franchise from Universal Subscription Television three months prior to launch.
-STAR would have a short run on channel 48 because it bought the Super Time STV service on KTSF and relaunched it as STAR TV that September.
+At night, the station originally carried subscription television programming supplied by Satellite Television & Associated Resources (STAR TV) of Santa Monica; STAR had acquired the franchise from Universal Subscription Television three months prior to launch, a factor that delayed the new station's launch.
+STAR, which was not ready even after the delayed launch, bought the Super Time STV service on KTSF and relaunched it as STAR TV that September; the company promised to simulcast its STV programs on both stations for a year.
+Channel 48 broadcast its first subscription programs on November 8.
+The service ended in June after STAR became unable to pay KSTS; the loss of this revenue prompted the cancellation of Business Today and several layoffs.
 It would be replaced by a unique STV offering known as International Network Television, which consisted of three program tiers: two hours a night of Japanese-language shows, another two hours of Chinese-language programming, and a late-night adult film block.
-Daytime hours were filled by the then-new Financial News Network after it launched in November 1981.
+This generated enough business to allow the station to rehire two previously laid off employees.

-The STV service, with just 3,000 subscribers in February 1983, ended later that year.
-The station then added additional brokered programming, including several shows on the young computer industry.
+The STV service, with just 3,000 subscribers in February 1983, ended on September 1.
+The station then added Chinese-language shows in prime time and additional brokered programming, including several shows on the young computer industry.
 The Thursday night Affordable Computer Hotline, channel 48's highest-rated show, was one of three devoted to the topic and cemented KSTS's place as "The Computer Connection".
 The station also rebroadcast the 1984 shareholders meeting of Apple Computer, where the Macintosh was introduced, as the company had been unable to accommodate all those who wanted to attend.
 However, when must-carry provisions were struck down, KSTS disappeared from several San Francisco-market cable systems; the manager of Viacom Cablevision systems in Marin County said that channel 48 had "phenomenally low ratings".
 The vast majority of its programming continued to be related to business and computing, as well as sports, wine, and photography, passions linked to its upscale audience.
 Further, the station aired foreign-language programming in Filipino and Vietnamese, among others, from independent producers.